chadrem/tribe/README.md

 #### Futures and Performance

+Futures have overhead associated with them and so you should choose to use "enqueue" unless you are actaully interested in the result of a message.

-You should prefer non-blocking futures as much as possible in your application code.
+You should also prefer non-blocking futures over blocking ones.
-This is because a blocking future (Future#wait) causes the current actor (and thread) to sleep.
+This is because a blocking future causes the current actor (and thread) to sleep.

 Tribe is designed specifically to support a large number of actors running on a small number of threads.
 Thus, you will run into performance and/or deadlock problems if too many actors are waiting at the same time.